zwang695/alexa-skills-list/README.md

 *Alexa, open cat jokes*

 If you like completely stupid CAT JOKES, than do we have the skill for you!
 Hear dumb cat joke, one after another.
-You will be in idiotic cat joke bliss!!!!
+Who doesn't love stupid jokes about cats?

 ***